 LED Color State Description PWR1 Amber On Power is being supplied to power input PWR1.
 Off Power is not being supplied to power input PWR1 PWR2 Amber On Power is being supplied to power input PWR2.
 Off Power is not being supplied to power input PWR2.
-FAULT Red On When a user-configured event is triggered.
-1. Turbo Ring is broken 2.
-Port link turned on or off Note The FAULT LED will be on during the DUT boot up state and while waiting for the system to be ready.
+FAULT Red On The corresponding PORT event notification is enabled, and a user-configured event is triggered.
+The FAULT LED will be on during the DUT boot up state and while waiting for the system to be ready.
 Once the system is ready, the FAULT LED will turn off.
 Off When the corresponding PORT alarm is enabled and a user-configured event is not triggered, or when the corresponding PORT alarm is disabled.
 MSTR/HEAD Green On When the TN router is either the Master of this Turbo Ring, or the Head of this Turbo Chain.

-Blinking When the TN router is Ring Master of this Turbo Ring and the Turbo Ring is broken, or it is the Chain Head of this Turbo Chain and the Turbo Chain is broken.
+LED Color State Description Blinking When the TN router is Ring Master of this Turbo Ring and the Turbo Ring is broken, or it is the Chain Head of this Turbo Chain and the Turbo Chain is broken.
 Off When the TN router is neither the Master of this Turbo Ring, nor the Head of this Turbo Chain.
 CPLR/TAIL Green On When the TN router enables the coupling function to form a back-up path in this Turbo Ring, or it is the Tail of this Turbo Chain.
 Blinking When Turbo Chain is down.
 Off When the TN router disables the coupling function of Turbo Ring, or it is not the Tail of the Turbo Chain.
-FAULT + MSTR/HEAD + CPLR/TAIL Alternating colors Blinking When ABC-02 is importing or exporting files.
+FAULT + MSTR/HEAD + CPLR/TAIL Alternating colors Blinking When importing or exporting files from an ABC-02.